Is Hereditary Really the Scariest Movie of the Summer?

 What starts out as a nightmarish, nearly unbearable exploration of grief and death and mourning then shifts gears into a demonic-cult genre film.
 This movie does a lot.
 Like Beyoncé-at-Coachella levels of a lot.
 And yes — in answer to the big question — it is actually as scary as everyone says.
 If you can eat popcorn while watching, you might be a sociopath.

 There are many things that make this movie as terrifying it is.
-Cinematically, its shots tend to feel claustrophobic or just slightly off-kilter, immediately making the viewer feel unsettled.
-Once there’s that foundation of visual disorientation, the film uses small moments of slow, cold dread that accumulate over the course of two hours to really make you feel unsettled: a phone call about a grave that has been desecrated, a glimpse of a burning body, a bird flying into a window, a facial expression in a mirror.
+Cinematically, its shots tend to feel claustrophobic or just slightly off-kilter.
+Once there’s that foundation of visual disorientation, the film uses small moments of slow, cold dread that accumulate over the course of two hours to make you feel really unsettled: a phone call about a grave that has been desecrated, a glimpse of a burning body, a bird flying into a window, a facial expression in a mirror.
 It’s a classic, domestic, 1970s sort of horror film, reinvented for 2018.

 Director Ari Aster doesn’t use orthodox jump scares the way another recent domestic horror movie, A Quiet Place, did.
 In Hereditary, what’s meant to startle you slides slowly into view or into your consciousness in the most insidious way.
 My favorite moment in the theater were the waves of oh-my-Gods as people realized one by one that something menacing was lurking just behind a character’s head onscreen.
 And Aster Pavlov-dogged the audience: I was writhing in fear every time I heard that damn cluck.

 Ultimately, by building layer upon layer of uncomfortable anticipation, Hereditary makes horror feel cathartic.
-By the time it shifts into cult territory, the whole audience was so on edge from an hour of Collette’s unrelenting grief that Satanism felt like a sweet release —like some sort of fear orgasm.
+By the time it shifts into cult territory, the whole audience was so on edge from an hour of Collette’s unrelenting grief that Satanism seems like a sweet release —like some sort of fear orgasm.
 Hail Satan: It felt good to have all that dread give way to terror and bewilderment.
 The night I saw it, everyone shrieked at the same time, but then also laughed nervously, like we were all losing our minds together.
 (Some people in my screening walked out, even, the mindfuck just too much to tolerate.)

 The final verdict: Two days later, I still can’t walk into a dark room without panicking.
 Good luck.